gabehenriques/lotr-restful-api/README.rst

-The Lord of the Things RESTful API
+The Lord of the Rings RESTful API
 ==================================

 **Note:** This project is under development.